Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

-In the first item of Proposition \ref{prop:a_p}, we analyze the impact of the seller's background risk $S$ on the optimal contract, and the impact is in the pointwise sense (i.e., if $S_1$ increases to $S_2$, we have $S_2(\omega) \ge S_1(\omega)$ for all $\omega \in \Omega$, except for a negligible set).
+In the first item of Proposition \ref{prop:a_p}, we analyze the impact of the reinsurer's background risk $S$ on the optimal contract; note that ``increase'' or ``decrease'' is in the pointwise sense (i.e., if $S_1$ increases to $S_2$, we have $S_2(\omega) \ge S_1(\omega)$ for all $\omega \in \Omega$, except for a negligible set).
 Recall that $S + \pi(I)$ is the total available reserve for settling claims at time 1, thus the larger the $S$, the lower the default possibility.
-As such, when $S$ increases, we expect the buyer to seek more coverage for their risk exposure, which is confirmed by the decrease of the deductible $d^*$ and the increase of the policy limit $U^*$ (recall $U^* = a^* + d^* + S$); the increase of coverage naturally means a higher premium paid to the seller.
+As such, when $S$ increases, we expect the insurer to seek more coverage for its risk exposure, which is confirmed by the decrease of the deductible $d^*$ and the increase of the policy limit $U^*$ (recall $U^* = a^* + d^* + S$); the increase of coverage naturally means a higher premium paid to the reinsurer.

-Next, we study how the buyer's initial wealth $w$ affects the optimal contract.
-As implied by the very definition of DARA risk preferences, when $w$ increases, the buyer's risk aversion decreases, and thus their demand for insurance coverage reduces, leading to a higher deductible and a lower premium, both of which are consistent with the results in \citet{mossin1968aspects} and \citet{schlesinger1981optimal}.
-In addition, the impact of $w$ on $d^*$ is more significant than that on $a^*$, which is why the policy limit $U^* = a^* + d^* + r$ changes in the same direction as $d^*$ when $w$ changes.
+Next, we study how the insurer's initial wealth $w$ affects the optimal contract.
+As implied by the very definition of DARA risk preferences, when $w$ increases, the insurer's risk aversion decreases, and thus its demand for reinsurance coverage reduces, leading to a higher deductible and a lower premium, both of which are consistent with the results in \citet{mossin1968aspects} and \citet{schlesinger1981optimal}.
+In addition, the impact of $w$ on $d^*$ is more significant than that on $a^*$, which is why the policy limit $U^* = a^* + d^* + S$ changes in the same direction as $d^*$ when $w$ changes.

-Last, to investigate the impact of risk aversion on insurance decision, consider two buyers with different utility functions, $u_1$ and $u_2$, and call them Buyer 1 and Buyer 2, respectively.
-We say that Buyer 1 has a higher (Arrow-Pratt) degree of risk aversion than Buyer 2 if and assume, without loss of generality, that this is the case.
-Because risk aversion is a key driver for insurance, we anticipate that Buyer 1 chooses a contract with a lower deductible and is willing to spend more on insurance than Buyer 2 does, as confirmed by Item 3 of Proposition \ref{prop:a_p}.
+Last, to investigate the impact of risk aversion on reinsurance decision, consider two insurers with different utility functions, $u_1$ and $u_2$, and call them Insurer 1 and Insurer 2, respectively.
+We say that Insurer 1 has a higher (Arrow-Pratt) degree of risk aversion than Insurer 2 if and assume, without loss of generality, that this is the case.
+Because risk aversion is a key driver for reinsurance, we anticipate that Insurer 1 chooses a contract with a lower deductible and is willing to spend more on reinsurance than Insurer 2 does, as confirmed by Item 3 of Proposition \ref{prop:a_p}.

 We close this section with a numerical example, and it serves two purposes.
 First, we demonstrate that finding the optimal contract $I^*$ is an easy task once the model parameters are given.
 Second, we use the example to visualize the analytical results obtained in Proposition \ref{prop:a_p}.